Choleeee/advanced-tutorial/readme.md

 ros2 launch vrx_gz competition.launch.py world:=stationkeeping_task urdf:=`pwd`/wamv_target.urdf

 ---
+## Running the package (Aka controlling the boat in the simulator
 Then, go to the command terminal and open another window, cd the workspace with your package (remember to source the workspace with /opt/ros/<distro>/setup.bash and source install/local_setup.bash)

 Then run your package
 `ros2 run <package name> <executable>`

 ---
-Topics when the simulator is running:
+## Topics when the simulator is running:

 (Hint: Run `ros2 topic list` when running the simulator) (Hint2: Be careful with the GPS and IMU  + find the relevant equations online ( e.g distance between to GPS coordinates and z axis angle ))